woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 Woodpecker gives the ability to configure privileged mode in the Yaml.
 You can use this parameter to launch containers with escalated capabilities.

 > Privileged mode is only available to trusted repositories and for security reasons should only be used in private environments.
+See [project settings](/docs/usage/project-settings#trusted) to enable trusted mode.

 ```diff
 pipeline: